Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/embedded-agent-triggers.md

 ## Objectives

-* Learn how to use the CLI or API to trigger an Embedded agent to run immediately
+* Learn how to use the CLI or API to trigger an Embedded agent to run immediately.

 ### Triggering the agent to run discovery